-For each Case Study (scientifically researched) site, as well as the Birches School demonstration site, a ‘Toolkit’ will be developed and published in the Lincoln Pollinator Action Plan report.
+For each Case Study (scientifically researched) site, as well as the Birches School demonstration site, a ‘Toolkit’ has been developed and published in the Lincoln Pollinator Action Plan report.
 Each site will serve as a representative landscape typology for other similar sites across the Town of Lincoln.
-By applying the planting designs, plant lists, implementation guidelines and maintenance strategies from each site to ecologically similar sites, the ‘building blocks’ for a town-wide pollinator corridor will have been created.
+By applying the planting designs, plant lists, implementation guidelines and maintenance strategies from each site to ecologically similar sites, the ‘building blocks’ for a town-wide pollinator corridor have been created.
 LLCT is excited to publish these toolkits so that this “pollinator pathway” can be expanded throughout Lincoln by community groups and private landowners, and adopted in surrounding communities through our affiliation with the Native Pollinator Task Force of the MetroWest Conservation Alliance.

 - planting palettes and plant lists